gene1wood/cfnlambda/README.rst

     { "Fn::GetAtt": [ "MyCustomResource", "result" ] }

-Unless the `delete_logs` argument is set to False in `handler_decorator`, all CloudWatch logs generated while the stack was created, updated and deleted will be deleted upon a successful stack deletion.
+If you wish to delete the logs of the evnet you can set the `delete_logs` argument to True in `handler_decorator`, upon which all CloudWatch logs generated while the stack was created, updated and deleted will be deleted upon a successful stack deletion.
 If an exception is thrown during stack deletion, the logs will always be retained to facilitate troubleshooting.
-To force retention of logs after a stack is deleted, set `delete_logs` to False.

 ::